akeneo/pim-api-docs/content/rest-api/filter.md

 ### By updated date
 ::: availability versions=Serenity editions=CE,EE

-You can filter the attributes by their update date.
+You can filter the attributes by their updated date.

 Below you will find the operator allowed to filter on this property, as well as the corresponding type of value required in the `search` query parameter.